 NetFlow Analyzer retrieves Cisco's NBAR data and it helps in monitoring the network and in reporting of these applications that use dynamic ports.
 The interfaces on which Cisco's NBAR have to be enabled should be decided.
 The polling interval has to be set by the user.

 ManageEngine NetFlow Analyzer is now compatible with Cisco's next generation Flexible NetFlow(FNF).
-Any router which supports FNF can be used to obtain NBAR data.
+Any router which supports FNF can be used to obtain NBAR data from the NBAR monitoring tool.
 The advantage of using FNF is that we can get traffic usage and other statistics without SNMP polling.
 NBAR data will be obtained along with the traffic usage details.

-The NBAR report contains the list of various applications along with their traffic and percentage of total traffic details.
+The NBAR report from NetFlow Analyzer's NBAR Cisco monitoring contains the list of various applications along with their traffic and percentage of total traffic details.
 The time period for which these reports can be generated vary from 15-minutes to the previous quarter.
 The time period can be custom selected as well.
 From these reports, applications which use maximum bandwidth can be identified.

-Learn how to proactively monitor business critical applications using NetFlow Analyzer.
+Learn how to proactively monitor business critical applications using our NBAR monitor, NetFlow Analyzer.

 Register for a free, personalized demo now!